jillesvangurp/rankquest-studio/README.md

 Finally, **Normalized Discounted Cumulative Gain**, provides a normalized score of DCG between 0 1nd 1 to make it easier to compare measurements.

+You can customize these metrics for your search configuration.
+For example, you might have different configurations for precision@3 and precision@10 to measure the precision for your top three results and the first page of results respectively.
+Additionally, you can configure thresholds for each of your metrics to determine when they go from green to red.
+This allows you to set targets for your metrics.
+And of course you can enforce these bu integrating [Rankquest CLI](https://github.com/jillesvangurp/rankquest-cli) into your continuous integration builds.

 ## More about Rankquest Studio

 - [A brief introduction](https://youtu.be/Nxr2UVs_n74?si=YKslAJbY7-BojcmB) - Youtube screen recording.